What is domestic abuse?

 - Control what you do, who you see or talk to, or where you go?

-Another form of verbal abuse is denying that it is happening.
+Another form of emotional abuse is denying that it is happening.
 Or the abuser may act like the abuse is no big deal or is your fault.

 With sexual abuse, abusers may try to convince or force you to have sex.
 They may force you into sex acts you're not comfortable with.
 Or they may sexually assault you.
-Sexual abuse can happen even if you are married.
+Sexual abuse can happen even if you are in a committed relationship.

 Physical abuse means that a partner hits, kicks, or physically hurts you.
 Physical abuse that starts with a slap might lead to kicking, shoving, and choking over time.
 The abuser may also threaten to hurt or kill you.